HEP-FCC/FCCeePhysicsPerformance/General/README.md

 Combinatoric functions provided by the python *awkward array* pckage  are very helpful to make particle combinations - e.g. loop over all Kaons and pions to find D candidates.
 To use them, the files should be analyzed with *uproot*.
 Very nice examples of how to use uproot and awkward arrays have been prepared by Donal Hill, see [this repository](https://github.com/donalrinho/fcc_python_tools).
 - see also [Donal's talk, Sep 21, 2020](https://indico.cern.ch/event/956147/contributions/4026597/attachments/2106045/3542351/FCC_ee_PP_meeting_21_9_20.pdf)
 - the [the scikit-hep software project](https://scikit-hep.org)

+### Generating events

+#### Beam energy spread

+At FCC, the energy of the beams is distributed according to a Gaussian function.
+The corresponding beam energy spread is given in Table S.1 of the CDR, see the highlighted line here.
+One should use the second number, the one that corresponds to "BS" (with beamstrahlung).
+For example, at the Z peak, the beam energy spread amounts to 0.132%.
+Note that this is the spread of the energy of the beam; to get the relative spread of the centre-of-mass energy √s, these numbers  have to be divided by √2.

+It is important to take into account the beam energy spread when generating events.
+Some Monte-Carlo programs (e.g. Whizard) offer a built-in possibility to convolute the matrix elements with a Gaussian beam energy distribution.

+#### Vertex distribution

+#### Transverse boost to account for the crossing angle

 ### Monte-Carlo programs